Kirjeldus

 - Liquidate – a clean way to close down if there is no buyer or business rationale.
 Requires publishing a creditor notice and preparing a final balance sheet.

-- Turnkey liquidation service – professional firms can handle filings, creditor notices, accounting & tax clearance (fees start around €300–€1 000).
+- Turnkey liquidation service – we can handle filings, creditor notices, accounting & tax clearance (fees start around €300–€1 000).

 Need help?